kubemq-io/docs/docs/development/net.md

 - Send stream
 - Send single event

 #### The KubeMQ.SDK.csharp.Events.LowLevel.Event object:

 Struct used to send and receive Events using the Event pattern.
 Contains the following fields (See Main concepts for more details on each field):

 - Channel
 - Metadata
 - Body
 - EventID - set internally
-- Store - Boolean, set if the event should be sent to store.
+- Store - Boolean, set if the event should be sent to storage.
 - ClientID

 ### Subscribe

 This method allows subscribing to events.
 Both single and stream of events.
 Pass a delegate (callback) that will handle the incoming event(s).
-The implementation uses await and does not block the continuation of the code execution.
+The implementation uses await and do not block the continuation of the code execution.

 Parameters: